 Provides prospective elementary teachers with content skills that include oral language, reading, writing, and literature.
 Provides observation and instruction in an elementary school.
 All lesson plans made by students focus on Virginia Standards of Learning and assessment strategies.
-Prerequisites: EDUC 225 and INST 202.
+Prerequisites: EDUC 225, INST 202 and consent.
 Offered each semester.